What Does MEAF Fund?

 - Are national in scope, or model projects that have a definite plan for national dissemination and replication

-- Support U.S. youth with disabilities as the main beneficiary
+- Support U.S. youth with disabilities as the main beneficiary, or young veterans with disabilities transitioning to civilian life

 - Promote the full-inclusion of youth with disabilities alongside their peers without disabilities, and promote inclusive, competitive employment practices